tapilew/equilibrio-alpha/README.md

 2. **Tour Guide (Bocas del Toro):** After agreeing on a $100 tour via WhatsApp, sends a **TuriStable** link: `turistable.app/pay/guide123?amount=100`.
    Tourist clicks, pays 100 USDC.
-Guide avoids cash risks, receives trusted USD value, and has a digital record.
+Guide avoids cash risks, receives trusted USD value, and has a digital record **confirmed visually in their app**.
-3. **Artisan (Casco Viejo):** Displays a simple laminated card with a QR code generated by the **TuriStable App** next to their crafts.
-A tourist buying a
-   $20 item scans the code, confirms the 20 USDC payment on their phone wallet.
+3. **Artisan (Casco Viejo):** On their phone, enters 20 USDC into the **TuriStable App** and shows the generated QR code to the tourist.
+Tourist scans, confirms payment on their wallet.
+Artisan sees the transaction appear instantly in their app dashboard as confirmation.
 Fast, easy, low fee using a reputable stablecoin.

 ---

 ## 🎨 Tourism-Focused UX/UI Design

-We're focusing on the most essential UX/UI elements that deliver immediate value to Panama's tourism businesses while remaining feasible for a junior team.
+We're focusing on the most essential UX/UI elements that deliver immediate value to Panama's tourism businesses, designed as a **simple, mobile-first web application acting as a standalone POS**.

 ### Core MVP Features

-#### 1. **Simple Payment Link Generation**
+#### 1. **Simplified Point-of-Sale (POS) Experience**

-- **Basic Functionality:** Generate a unique payment link with a specified USDC amount
-- **Copy & Share:** One-click copy to clipboard for sharing via WhatsApp, email, or other channels
-- **QR Code Display:** Visual QR code that can be displayed on screen or printed
+- **Mobile-First Interface:** Designed primarily for smartphones and tablets, allowing merchants to accept payments anywhere – from a hotel counter to a boat tour or market stall.
+Minimal training required.
+- **Minimalist Transaction Flow:**
+  1. Merchant opens the TuriStable web app.
+  2. Enters the payment amount **strictly in USDC**.
+(See below why this is crucial for MVP).
+  3. Generates a unique QR code (for in-person) or a shareable payment link (for remote/messaging).
+  4. Presents QR/link to the customer.
+  5. Receives **clear visual confirmation** directly within the app once the payment is processed on the BlockDAG, powered by real-time updates from the Convex backend listening to on-chain events.
+- **USDC-Only Amounts (MVP Pragmatism):** The MVP requires merchants to input amounts directly in USDC.
+This is a deliberate choice for simplicity and reliability, **avoiding the need for potentially unreliable or unavailable on-chain price oracles** on the target BlockDAG.
+Since USDC aims for a 1:1 peg with USD, this provides a stable and understandable value for Panama's dollarized economy, minimizing cognitive load for the merchant during the transaction.
+- **QR Codes & Links as Integration:** These simple, universally understood methods are the core way customers interact with the payment request, requiring **no complex hardware or software integration** for the merchant.

-#### 2. **Minimal Dashboard**
+#### 2. **Minimal Dashboard within the App**

-- **Transaction History:** Simple list view of recent **USDC** payments with status indicators
+- **Transaction History:** Simple list view of recent **USDC** payments with clear status indicators (e.g., Completed).
-- **Basic Search:** Filter transactions by date range
+- **Basic Search/Filter:** Filter transactions by date range.
-- **CSV Export:** Download transaction data in standard CSV format for accounting
+- **CSV Export:** Download transaction data in standard CSV format for easy import into existing accounting tools (Excel, Google Sheets, etc.).

 ### Tourism-Specific Considerations

-- **Mobile-Responsive Design:** Works well on phones and tablets for on-the-go use
+- **(Covered Above): Mobile-Responsive Design**
-- **Clear Status Indicators:** Visual confirmation of payment status (pending, completed)
+- **(Covered Above): Clear Status Indicators & Visual Confirmation**
-- **Reference Field:** Optional field to add booking IDs or customer names to payments
+- **Reference Field (Optional):** Allow merchants to optionally add a note (booking ID, customer name) to a transaction for easier reconciliation.

 ### Future Enhancements (Post-MVP)

-While the MVP focuses on core functionality, future versions will include:
+While the MVP focuses on core USDC transaction functionality, future versions will include:

+- **Indicative Local Currency Display:** Post-hackathon, introduce a **display-only** PAB/USD equivalent value fetched via reliable centralized APIs (clearly labeled as approximate), enhancing usability without compromising on-chain reliability.
-- Multilingual support (Spanish/English)
+- Multilingual support (Spanish/English).
-- More advanced analytics and reporting
+- More advanced analytics and reporting.
-- Deeper integrations with booking platforms and POS systems
+- Deeper integrations with booking platforms (if feasible and desired by users).
-- Customizable payment pages and branding
+- Customizable payment pages and branding.
-- Exploration of Circle's ecosystem features if beneficial for SMEs
+- Exploration of Circle's ecosystem features if beneficial for SMEs.

 ---